Getting to know the iPhone 7 Plus

 Release Date and Price

-Pre-orders for the iPhone 7 and 7 Plus have begun.
+The iPhone 7 and 7 Plus are available for purchase.
 Click on the Best Deals tab to find the best prices.

 The iPhone 7 and 7 Plus cost more than their predecessors.
 While the cheapest iPhone 6s was priced at Â£539 when released in 2015, the cheapest iPhone 7 will set customers back Â£599 instead.
 The price bump for the cheapest Plus model is even larger - from Â£619 for the iPhone 6s Plus to Â£719 for the iPhone 7 Plus.
 It's worth pointing out that the new models start with 32GB storage as opposed to previous models with 16GB, but in the US, Apple isn't charging more for the newer model - the 16GB iPhone 6s cost $649 when it was released, and the 32GB iPhone 7 is being offered at the same price.